CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Experiments

 \subsection{Baselines}

 To establish a retrieval-based baseline for CBR-to-SQL, we construct \textit{RAG-to-SQL}, which represents the standard RAG approach.
-The detailed architecture is given in \appendixref{apd:ragsql-architecture}.
-It performs a single retrieval step similar to Template Construction, retrieving static question–SQL pairs and generating SQL via an LLM using few-shot learning.
-This model serves as the primary comparison baseline for CBR-to-SQL.
+This model serves as the primary comparison baseline for CBR-to-SQL on both MIMICSQL and EHRSQL.
+It operates by performing a single retrieval step to obtain relevant question–SQL pairs as in-context examples, then generating SQL queries via an LLM with few-shot learning (\appendixref{apd:ragsql-architecture}).

-We also compare our method against recent transfer learning approaches evaluated on MIMICSQL.
-This includes GE-SQL (abbreviated by us) \citep{CHEN2026111800}, which constructs a comprehensive knowledge graph modeling EHR schema and complex question–schema reasoning to inform LLM during fine-tuning, and MedTS \citep{pan2021bert}, which fine-tunes a BERT encoder and applies a grammar-constrained LSTM decoder to generate syntactically correct SQL trees.

-In addition, neural network methods from prior MIMICSQL experiments of \cite{wang2020texttosqlgenerationquestionanswering} are also reported.
+For MIMICSQL, we additionally compare against recent fine-tuning methods evaluated on this benchmark.
+This includes \cite{CHEN2026111800}'s method, which constructs a knowledge graph modeling EHR schema and complex question-schema reasoning to inform LLM fine-tuning, and MedTS \citep{pan2021bert}, which fine-tunes a BERT encoder and applies a grammar-constrained LSTM decoder to generate syntactically correct SQL trees.
+Task-specific neural network methods from prior MIMICSQL experiments of \cite{wang2020texttosqlgenerationquestionanswering} are also reported.
 This includes TREQS \citep{wang2020texttosqlgenerationquestionanswering}, which uses attentive copying to handle medical entity references; Coarse2Fine \citep{mekala-etal-2021-coarse2fine}, which generates abstract query sketches before filling in details; SQLNet \citep{xu2017sqlnetgeneratingstructuredqueries}, which leverages syntax-aware decoding for unordered WHERE clauses; and PtrGen \citep{lukovnikov2018translatingnaturallanguagesql}, a pointer-generator model effective for low-frequency or out-of-vocabulary terms.